 This beautiful, historic city is always buzzing!
-For fabulous dining and convenience to universities, monuments, and shopping, Rittenhouse Square is where to stay.
+For dining and convenience to universities, monuments, and shopping, Rittenhouse Square is where to stay.

 Richmond, Virginia is located on the James River.
 With a growing reputation for foodies, as well as for street art, it's a fantastic place to explore.

 Looking For an Easy Way to See All of the Mid-Atlantic States?

 Located centrally from Baltimore MD and Washington, DC, including Northern Virginia, BWI is a convenient airport to fly internationally and throughout the United States.
 It offers a variety of highly ranked airlines (i.e. Southwest, JetBlue, Virgin) as well as terrific places to eat and relax.
 It even has an observation area (located before security) to grab a snack, let the kids play, and watch the airplanes arrive and take-off through expansive glass windows.

 Take the Train

 Keep in mind, you've arrived at MyVirtualVacations.net because you like upscale and convenience.
 I only suggest the best ways for this and my recommendation is always the Amtrak Acela.
 It's business class, along with one First Class car, is much faster than the average Amtrak train and provides you with more luggage and leg room.
 It's a smoother, more enjoyable ride to take you from Washington DC's Union Station all the way up to Boston.
 Stopping in Baltimore, MD (BWI Airport and Penn Station); Wilmington, DE; Philadelphia, PA; and New York, NY, it's a perfect way to get around and explore the exciting Mid-Atlantic region.